Director / Writer: Pedro Almodovar / DoP: Jose Luis Alcaine / Editor: Jose Salcedo

 What I know about Pedro Almodovar’s body of work isn’t much, but off the top of my head?
 Spanish.
 Gay.
 In his (late?)
 Sixties, thereby making him someone who grew-up under Franco’s regime, which probably spelt all kinds of difficult for the man.
 Bit of an auteur, revered in Spain and with a large cult-following worldwide.
-Writes & directs personal films that cover aspects of the Catholic faith’s impact on society and the individual, though isn’t afraid to venture into farce, when the spirit moves him.
+Writes & directs personal films like Volver, that cover aspects of the Catholic faith’s impact on society and the individual, though isn’t afraid to venture into farce, when the spirit moves him.
 He writes strong female characters and like Mike Leigh in the UK, or the Coen’s in the US, has a small company of regular actors, to whom he turns.
 How’s that?

 All a bit sketchy, I admit, so I came to Volver with an open mind, heart and soul: I’m chuffed to report that all three got tickled by this picture, in one way or another.
 Oh, and know this, non-Spanish speakers: ‘Volver’ means ‘to return’: clue’s in the title.